Spatial Analysis & Advanced Query Techniques in Python

 FAQ

 How do I handle mixed CRS datasets in a single pipeline?
 Standardize all inputs to a single projected CRS early in the ETL process.
-Use pyproj.Transformer for batch coordinate conversion and validate with gdf.crs assertions before executing spatial operations.
+Use pyproj.Transformer for batch coordinate conversion and validate with gdf.crs.equals() assertions before executing spatial operations.

 What causes geometry validation failures during overlay operations?
 Self-intersecting rings, duplicate vertices, or invalid winding orders.
 Pre-process with shapely.validation.make_valid() and enforce simplify() tolerances to clean topology before unions or intersections.